RYAN'S STORY: From Advertising to Africa, and Back

 It all began with Y2K and a career in consumer advertising.
 For a decade, I worked on brands like Nike, Starbucks, Heineken, and Brooks Running, at well-respected ad agencies like Wieden+Kennedy and North.
 It was a fun and sexy experience, but at the end of the day, not all that soul-fulfilling.
 There were definitely good projects along the way--like the Partnership for a Drug-Free America and American Indian College Fund--but the work-life imbalance was taking a toll.

-In 2011, after taking a trust fall off the corporate ladder to realign his career around more purposeful work, Ryan Gallagher crossed his fingers, closed his eyes, and launched GoodGallagher.
+In 2011, after taking a trust fall off the corporate ladder to realign his career around more purposeful work, founder Ryan Gallagher crossed his fingers, closed his eyes, and launched GoodGallagher.

 For the first couple years, Ryan partnered with ad agencies and design firms (Sockeye, Enviromedia, 52 Limited, Periscopic, Thread, Ammonista), as a freelance brand + marketing strategist for clients like Icebreaker, OHSU, Jawbone, and Oregon Metro.
-But eventually, opportunities presented themselves that quickly evolved GoodGallagher into what it has become today: an independent brand strategy + design consultancy focused entirely on purpose-driven organizations.
+Opportunities soon presented themselves that evolved GoodGallagher into what it has become today: an independent brand strategy + marketing design consultancy focused entirely on purpose-driven work.

-Sure, the big consumer brands have more resources to promote their shiny products and services, but there's a whole other world out there of organizations and people hellbent on making this a better place that need the dark arts of marketing too.
+Sure, big consumer brands may have more resources to promote their shiny products and services, but there's a whole other world out there of organizations and people hellbent on making this a better place that need the dark arts of marketing too.
 Without big corporate budgets to fuel them, good causes and campaigns need to raise awareness, spur engagement, and build trust across audiences--be it supporters, volunteers, or funders.
-Sometimes even taking on a bigger challenge of behavior change and social impact.
+Sometimes even taking on a bigger vision of sustainable behavior change or social impact.

-We believe nonprofit orgs, mission-driven businesses, and social entrepreneurs need a partner not a vendor.
-A team that is willing to put in the time and soul to design unique and strategic approaches (sorry, no cookie-cutters here) for whatever the communications challenge may be.
+We believe nonprofit orgs, mission-driven businesses, and social entrepreneurs need a like-minded partner not a ding-ding-order-up vendor to be able to provide truly strategic solutions.
+Our team is willing to put in the time and soul to design unique and strategic approaches (sorry, no cookie-cutters here) for whatever the challenge may be.